-Lurking in many buildings, its safe removal and disposal is a must.
+Lurking in many buildings, the safe removal and disposal of asbestos is a must.
 But how do you spot it, and what do you do with it once it's found?

 What is asbestos?

 Asbestos is made up of long, thin fibrous crystals.
 It is a naturally occurring silicate mineral that was used extensively in homes, offices, garages and other buildings during the 1950s to the mid-1980s primarily because of its resistance to heat, its sound insulation properties and its strength.

 Where would I find it?